 |Image credit: U. S. Department of Defense.|

 "Let me share with you a vision of the future," Reagan began.
-He then summed up his vision in a two-part question replete with the Cold War language of his Presidency: "What if free people could live secure in the knowledge that their security did not rest upon the threat of instant U.S. retaliation to deter a Soviet attack, that we could intercept and destroy strategic ballistic missiles before they reached our own soil or that of our allies?"
+He then summed up that vision in the form of a two-part question replete with the Cold War language of his Presidency: "What if free people could live secure in the knowledge that their security did not rest upon the threat of instant U.S. retaliation to deter a Soviet attack, that we could intercept and destroy strategic ballistic missiles before they reached our own soil or that of our allies?"

 Reagan acknowledged that his vision represented "a formidable technical task, one that may not be accomplished before the end of this century."
 He then called on U.S. scientists — "those who gave us nuclear weapons" — to direct their talents "to the cause of Mankind and world peace, to give us the means of rendering these nuclear weapons impotent and obsolete."

 |President Ronald Reagan shares his missile-defense vision with the American people.
 The image on the easel is a declassified satellite view of Soviet MiG aircraft stationed in Cuba.
 Image credit: The Reagan Library.|

 The Reagan White House appointed James Fletcher, NASA Administrator from 1971 until 1977 under Presidents Nixon and Ford, to head up a panel to propose an SDI experiment and development program.
 Fletcher tasked the California Space Institute (Calspace) at the University of California-San Diego (UCSD) with organizing a workshop to consider whether exploitation of the resources of the Moon and asteroids might help to give substance to Reagan's vision.
 The Defense Applications of Near-Earth Resources Workshop took place in La Jolla, California, on 15-17 August 1983.